MyAnsible/Apollo/CONTRIBUTING.md

 * Submit an issue describing your proposed change to the Apollo repo.

-* Fork the repo if you are modifying an existing one, develop and test your feature.
+* Fork the repo, develop and test your feature.

 * Submit a pull request.